Overall Kansas CPA CPE Requirements

-An essential part of maintaining a license as a Certified Public Accountant (CPA) is complying with the American Institute of Certified Public Accountants’ (AICPA) requirements for continuing professional education, since doing so is one of the primary ways to ensure members are consistently sharpening their skills and honing their understanding of accounting principles and practices.
-However, since individual Boards of Accountancy are responsible for determining the specific requirements for each state, the limitations and stipulations look different from one location to another, and it is important for CPAs to know the state requirements for their location to keep frustration and confusion out of the recertification process.
+An essential part of maintaining a license as a CPA is complying with the AICPA’s requirements for CPE.
+Especially since doing so is one of the primary ways to ensure members consistently sharpen skills and hone their understanding.
+However, individual Boards of Accountancy are responsible for determining the specific requirements for each state.
+So, the limitations and stipulations look different from one location to another, and the Kansas CPA CPE requirements aren’t necessarily like those of other states.
+Consequently, CPAs should know the state requirements for their location to keep frustration and confusion out of the recertification process.

-Kansas residents are required to renew their license every two years, and they must complete 80 hours of continuing professional education per recertification period.
-Licensees who are municipal public accountants must complete a minimum of 16 per year.
-The table below explains several of the primary recertification requirements for CPAs in Kansas.
+Overall, Kansas CPAs must renew their license every two years, and they have to complete 80 CPE hours per recertification period.
+Furthermore, licensees who are municipal public accountants must complete a minimum of 16 per year.
+The table below further explains several of the primary recertification requirements for CPAs in Kansas.

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|

 |June 30 biennially, based on certificate number (even number = even years; odd number = odd years)||July 1 – June 30 biennially, based on certificate number (even number = even years; odd number = odd years)||80 hours||None|

 CPAs must take no less than 2 hours in Professional Ethics each recertification, both related to public accountancy.
 If the individual is a licensed municipal accountant, they must also complete 8 hours in municipal accounting and auditing subjects.

 Credit Limitations and Calculation